Balabac Island, Palawan – Island Hopping Boat Tour Guide

 🏖️ We require 70% deposit.
 It will be deducted on total payment.

-☝️ in case you want to cancel your tour schedule, early communication must be done!
+☝️ in case you want to cancel your tour schedule, you must communicate your concerns early!

 ☝️ Additional 200/pax per night if you prefer AC room in town.